-This course encourages student growth in the comprehension, analysis, and evaluation of all major forms of literature; prose, poetry, and drama.
-The study of literary genres, styles of composition, techniques of characterization, approaches to literary criticism, performance skills, and editing techniques are discussed.
-The student is provided with an opportunity to synthesize classroom material through vocal performance before a classroom audience.
-Because of its holistic approach, the course is of benefit to students desiring skills in reading, writing, editing, performance and criticism.
+This course encourages student growth in the comprehension, analysis, and evaluation of all major forms of literature, prose, poetry, and drama.
+The study of literary genres, styles of composition, techniques of characterization, approaches to literary criticism, performance skills, and editing techniques are included.
+The course provides students an opportunity to synthesize classroom material through performance and presentation.